thecml/kubernetes-on-arm/README.md

 # See which nodes we have
 kubectl get nodes

-# Expose the replication controller "my-nginx" as a service
-kubectl expose rc/my-nginx --port=80

-# If you want to expose your application on the host, use the external ip argument
-kubectl expose rc/my-nginx --port=80 --external-ip=$(hostname -i)

 # See which ip we may ping, by getting services
 kubectl get svc